 In open-book examinations, material allowed shall be stated on the front of the examination question booklet.
-If the use of notes is permitted during the exam, all notes must be printed out in hard copy.
-Laptops or other devices may not be used to access notes.
-Students may not use electronic or mechanical devices to refer to notes.
 Any other material is strictly prohibited.
 “Open Book Exams” does not mean that students can access the internet, even by telephone.
 All, briefcases, back-packs, personal belongings and other extraneous material shall be placed at a distance from the student’s examination desk (such as at the front of the room).

 Questions to Teacher or Proctor

 After the exam is distributed, questions shall not be directed to the faculty member or the proctor, nor shall the faculty member or proctor respond to questions except that they may be asked to help eliminate mechanical problems such as missing pages.
 Any ambiguities in the examination shall be considered to be intentional.
 If necessary, students should state assumptions upon which they base their answers.

 Students who handwrite exams may use only the exam paper that is provided by the proctor.
 No examination paper may be removed from the room.
 Unused examination paper must be returned and scrap paper must be disposed of within the examination room.

 Students who handwrite exams are to place their examination number on the top page of the examination questions and each piece of examination answer sheet used.
 Students may not identify themselves in their examination answers or on the examination questions.
 Grading must be anonymous.

 Talking is prohibited from the time the proctor begins to distribute the exams until all the examination papers are collected.
 Talking inside of the room is prohibited during the examination.
 Students who violate this rule will be required to turn in their examinations immediately and may be charged under the Code of Conduct.